Use Case

 A simple shell loop reads each prompt and fires off a generation job.
 Without --sync, jobs queue in parallel on the server, dramatically reducing total wait time for large batches.

-$ while IFS= read -r prompt; do agent-media generate seedance1 -p "$prompt" --aspect-ratio 9:16; done < prompts.txt
+$ while IFS= read -r prompt; do agent-media generate video -p "$prompt" --aspect-ratio 9:16; done < prompts.txt

 Monitor job completion